BhautikEngineer/React/README.md

 ## react

+btn events
+calculator

+crud on employee table using local storage

 TO do list

 Counter using hooks

 Make counter using usestate and useeffect for doubling it.

 ### Hook based tasks
 Task 1: Create a Form Validation Component